 Anyway, back to the song up there.
 I like the ridiculously long title.
 I like the ridiculous nature of the thing in general.
 I don’t think it sounds a whole lot like me.
 It sounds more like some absurd broadway musical interlude or something, minus the rest of the orchestra.
 It was recorded and mixed pretty quick and dirty, so the sound quality isn’t as good as it could have been, but it was just something that tumbled out unexpectedly in about three minutes.
 My ambitions didn’t extend beyond capturing the moment while it was fresh.
 I’m sure it’ll show up on something else one of these days.
 Just not on this next album.

-I know I emailed it to a few people the day I recorded it back in January, and then to a few more people over the following few days, asking them, “What the hell is this thing?”
+I know I emailed it to a few people the day I recorded it back in January, and then to a few more people over the next few days, asking them, “What the hell is this thing?”
 Here it is now for anyone else who cares to hear the closest thing to a happy-sounding love song you’re likely to get out of me for the next forty years or so.

 Speaking of the album this song won’t be appearing on, it’s inching ever-closer to the finish line.
 I don’t anticipate any last-minute scrambling this time around, since I already have the artwork and everything taken care of.
 Sequencing the thing is going to be a bit of a headache.
 It’s probably going to be about as sprawling as the last two proper albums were.
 But maybe I’ll get lucky a third time and the first potential track list I decide to try out will work.

-This one is going to be a somewhat harsher album with more profanity than usual, so those of you who don’t care for dirty words in music may want to wait for the “clean” version that will become available some time after my death, in an alternate universe.
+This one is going to be a somewhat harsher album with more profanity than usual, so those of you who don’t care for dirty words in your music may want to wait for the “clean” version that will become available some time after my death, in an alternate universe.